Entropic Dynamics approach to Relational Quantum Mechanics: Introduction

-Our goal here is to formulate a non-relativistic relational QM within the framework of Entropic Dynamics (ED) \cite{Caticha 2019}\cite{Caticha 2021}.
-The ED program strives not merely to provide an interpretation to QM but in addition it seeks to derive or reconstruct its mathematical formalism using well established tools and principles of inference --- probabilities, entropies, and information geometry.
+The mathematical formalism is derived using well established tools and principles of inference --- probabilities, entropies, and information geometry.
 (For a pedagogical review see \cite{Caticha 2025}.)\ With regard to interpretation, one appealing feature is that ED achieves a clear separation between the epistemic and the ontic elements.
 This allows ED to solve the measurement problem while evading the no-go theorems that afflict other realist $\psi$-epistemic interpretations \cite{Caticha 2022}.
 ED is a conservative theory in that it grants a definite ontic status to things such as the positions of particles -- they have definite values at all times -- and grants a definite epistemic status to probabilities and wave functions without invoking exotic quantum probabilities.
 In contrast, ED is radically non-classical in that there is no ontic dynamics; ED is a purely epistemic dynamics of probabilities.

 As a method of quantization ED is singled out in that it does not rely on the prior formulation of a classical dynamics to which one must append some ad hoc quantization rules; therefore there are no operator ordering ambiguities, because there are no operators.
 In the present context, one does not first formulate a classical Machian dynamics \`{a} la Barbour-Bertotti with a corresponding classical criterion for best matching.
-Instead one directly formulates a quantum theory with its corresponding quantum BM criterion based on the natural geometrical tools available to ED, namely, information and symplectic geometry which lead, eventually, to the Hilbert space inner product.
+Instead one directly formulates a quantum theory with its corresponding quantum best matching criterion (BM) based on the natural geometrical tools available to ED, namely, information and symplectic geometry which lead, eventually, to the Hilbert space inner product.

 Some of Barbour and Bertotti's ideas can be readily adapted and imported into the ED framework.
 In an earlier work towards a relational ED \cite{Ipek Caticha 2016} some of the conceptual issues were successfully settled: in a dynamics of probabilities it should come as no surprise that the configurations to be compared involve probability distributions.
 A second crucial question is the particular choice of mismatch measure.
 In the classical context the measure adopted by Barbour and Bertotti was borrowed from Jacobi's classical action principle and amounts to a variation on a least-squares mismatch \cite{Barbour Bertotti 1982}.
 In \cite{Ipek Caticha 2016} a mismatch measure based on information geometry was adopted which was natural in the probabilistic context but, unfortunately, that measure proved less than satisfactory in practice.
 In the meantime, further formal developments in the ED reconstruction of QM \cite{Caticha 2021} have shown that the relevant geometrical structures relevant to QM involve not just information geometry but also symplectic geometry.
 Here we deploy the\ recent development of ED\ as Hamilton-Killing flows and propose a quantum BM criterion to derive a relational QM of particles.